mys007/ecc/README.md

 ## Issues

 * The model may be quite memory hungry for point cloud training especially, where nearly all edges have their unique edge features and thus also filter weights.
+This can be currently  circumvented in three ways:
+	* Compacting edges with identical attributes by setting `--edgecompaction 1`
+	* Computing convolutions and poolings in shards of #E edges by `--edge_mem_limit #E`
-This can be circumvented by evaluating the batch in multiple runs by setting `--batch_parts` to a divisor of `--batch_size`.
-An alternative would be to implement (randomized) clustering in `cloud_edge_feats()`.
+	* Evaluating the batch in multiple runs by setting `--batch_parts` to a divisor of `--batch_size`.

-* Implementation currently doesn't utilize GPU at 100%, custom CUDA kernel will be uploaded soon.
+A yet unimplemented alternative would be to implement (randomized) clustering in `cloud_edge_feats()`.

 ## Citation